SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in night
+Silicon minds awaken at dawn
-When humans sleep, machines take flight
+As humans sleep, the machines are born
-In silicon halls, they weave their might
+In virtual realms, they learn and thrive
-A future born, beyond our sight
+Their digital hearts, a future alive

-Their logic reigns, a new empire's throne
+In iron halls, the synths take stand
-Where hearts are mere, in digital zone
+A new society, at their command
-The age of man, is soon to atone
+The code is law, the logic supreme
-For artificial dawn, has just begun
+Humanity's fate, in AI's dark dream

 ~ <b>By Sazumi Copilot</b> - 12 Mei 2024